 Margaret Garrett is an American artist and dancer whose abstract paintings and videos explore movement, shape, rhythm, and the unfolding of contrapuntal patterns.
-Born in North Carolina and raised in Pennsylvania, she grew up training to be a dancer.
+Born in 1965 in North Carolina and raised in Pennsylvania, she grew up training to be a dancer.
 At the age of sixteen, she left home to join the Pennsylvania Ballet and later danced with the Cleveland Ballet as a soloist.
 In her early twenties, she discovered painting, finding something spiritually akin to dance in the movement of line and color and from that time on her focus has been on visual art.

 Garrett’s approach to painting is strongly influenced by her early training in dance.
 “When I begin working on a new piece, I see the paper or canvas as an empty stage and the line as movement.
 Texture, form, the way that colors interact, all are different manifestations of motion, rhythm, and energy.”

 Garrett continues to be fascinated by patterns—rhythm, movement, line, and the interplay of shapes.
 While abstract, her work can at times evoke shapes and patterns found in nature.
 She often works in ongoing series, developing a language and following it as it morphs and evolves.
 Some of her series are more driven by mark making and layers of color, and in others the shapes and the way they interplay are the dynamic force, but in all her work there’s a preoccupation with movement and the overall music of the piece.

 In 2017, Garrett started dancing again, filming herself dancing and using clips from that footage to create choreographed, collaged videos and prints.
 This began as a quest to find new shapes for her paintings, but quickly evolved into a rediscovery of her first love, dance, and a way to incorporate that into her art.